Space Power Facility: Concrete chamber enclosure

-Electromagnetic Interference/Compatibility (EMI/EMC) functionality
+Electromagnetic interference/compatibility (EMI/EMC) functionality

-Designed specifically as a large-scale thermal-vacuum test chamber for qualification testing of vehicles and equipment in outer-space conditions, it was discovered in the late 2000s that the unique construction of the SPF interior aluminum vacuum chamber also makes it an extremely large and electrically complex RF cavity with excellent reverberant RF characteristics.
-In 2009 these characteristics were measured by NIST and others after which the facility was understood to be, not only the world's largest Vacuum chamber, but also the world's largest EMI/EMC test facility.
-In 2011 NASA GRC successfully performed a calibration of the aluminum vacuum chamber using IEC 61000-4-21 methodologies.
-As a result of these activities, the SPF is capable of performing radiated susceptibility EMI tests for vehicles and equipment per MIL-STD-461 and able to achieve MIL-STD-461F limits above approximately 80 MHz.
+Designed specifically as a large-scale thermal-vacuum test chamber for qualification testing of vehicles and equipment in outer-space conditions, it was discovered in the late 2000s that the unique construction of the SPF interior aluminum vacuum chamber also makes it an extremely large and electrically complex microwave or radio frequency cavity with excellent reverberant electro-magnetic characteristics.
+In 2009 these characteristics were measured by the National Institute of Standards and Technology and others after which the facility was understood to be, not only the world's largest Vacuum chamber, but also the world's largest EMI/EMC test facility.
+In 2011, the Glenn Research Center successfully performed a calibration of the aluminum vacuum chamber using IEC 61000-4-21 methodologies.
+As a result of these activities, the SPF can perform radiated susceptibility EMI tests for vehicles and equipment per MIL-STD-461, and can achieve MIL-STD-461F limits above approximately 80 MHz.
 In the spring of 2017 the low-power characterizations and calibrations from 2009 and 2011 were proven correct in a series of high-power tests performed in the chamber to validate its capabilities.
 The SPF chamber is currently being prepared for EMI radiated susceptibility testing of the crew module for the Artemis 1 of NASA's Orion spacecraft.

 Reverberant Acoustic Test Facility

-The Reverberant Acoustic Test Facility has 36 nitrogen-driven horns to simulate the high noise levels that will be experienced during a space vehicle launch and supersonic ascent conditions.
+The Reverberant Acoustic Test Facility has 36 nitrogen-driven horns to simulate the high noise levels that are experienced during a space vehicle launch and supersonic ascent conditions.
 The RATF is capable of an overall sound pressure level of 163 dB within a 101,500 ft3 chamber.

 Mechanical Vibration Test Facility

-The Mechanical Vibration Test Facility (MVF), is a three-axis vibration system.
+The Mechanical Vibration Test Facility (MVF) is a three-axis vibration system.
 It will apply vibration in each of the three orthogonal axes (not simultaneously) with one direction in parallel to the Earth-launch thrust axis (X) at 5–150 Hz, 0-1.25 g-pk vertical, and 5–150 Hz 0-1.0 g-pk for the horizontal axes.

 Vertical, or the thrust axis, shaking is accomplished by using 16 vertical actuators manufactured by TEAM Corporation, each capable of 30000 lbf.
 The 16 vertical actuators allow for testing of up to a 75000 lb article at the previously stated frequency and amplitude limits.

-Horizontal shaking is accomplished through use of 4 TEAM Corporation Horizontal Actuators.
-The horizontal actuators are used during Vertical testing to counteract cross axis forces and overturning moments.
+Horizontal shaking is accomplished by four TEAM Corporation Horizontal Actuators.
+The horizontal actuators are used during vertical testing to counteract cross axis forces and overturning moments.

-NASA's Space Power Facility Vibro-Acoustic Construction

-Modal Test Facility
+Modal test facility

-In addition to the sine vibe table, a fixed-base Modal floor sufficient for the 20 ft diameter test article is available.
-The fixed based Modal Test Facility is a 6 in thick steel floor on top of 19 ft of concrete, that is tied to the earth using 50 ft deep tensioned rock anchors.
+In addition to the sine vibe table, a fixed-base modal floor sufficient for the 20 ft diameter test article is available.
+The fixed-base modal test facility is a 6 in thick steel floor on top of 19 ft of concrete, that is tied to the earth using 50 ft deep tensioned rock anchors.

 There were over 21000000 lb of rock anchors, and 6000000 lb of concrete used in the construction of the fixed-base modal test facility and mechanical vibration test facility.